moving-to-gibraltar · Last updated 2 June 2026

 Inheritance taxNoneNone

 Verdict: Gibraltar is simpler and more transparent.
-Malta's refund structure is well-established but involves more complexity.
-For high earners, Gibraltar's Category 2 status caps tax liability in a very clean way.
+No VAT, no capital gains tax, no inheritance tax.
+Malta's corporate refund structure is well-established but involves more complexity.
+For high earners, Gibraltar's Category 2 status caps tax liability with a clear minimum of £37,000 and a ceiling of approximately £42,380 on the first £120,000 of assessable income (as of May 2026).

 The July 2026 Treaty: A Gibraltar Game-Changer